S-2632

 Enforcement Authority

-Section 1 (therapy/psychotherapy provisions): The Division of Occupational Licensure has authority to investigate actual, alleged, or suspected violations and to assess civil penalties after a hearing.
+Section 1 (Chapter 112, § 298): The Division of Occupational Licensure has authority to investigate actual, alleged, or suspected violations and to assess civil penalties after a hearing.
 No private right of action is created under Section 1.
-Section 2 (utilization review provisions): Private right of action.
-An insured who is injured by a violation may bring a civil action against the violating party.
-The statute declares that a violation constitutes an injury to the insured, effectively eliminating the need for separate proof of standing.
-The Division of Insurance and the Executive Office of Health and Human Services also have regulatory oversight authority including audit and compliance review powers.
+Section 2 (Chapter 176O, § 12(g)): Private right of action.
+An insured may bring a civil action against the party that commits a violation.
+The Division of Insurance and the Executive Office of Health and Human Services also have oversight and audit authority.
+A violation of Section 2 constitutes an injury to the insured as a matter of law — no separate proof of injury in fact is required for standing.

 Penalties

-Section 1: Civil penalty not to exceed $10,000 per violation, assessed by the Division of Occupational Licensure after a hearing, based on degree of harm and circumstances.
-Penalty must be paid within 60 days; the order constitutes a judgment enforceable as a court judgment.
-Section 2: Greater of actual damages or up to $5,000 per insured per violation; punitive damages; injunctive relief; and reasonable attorney's fees and litigation costs.
-The statute declares that a violation constitutes an injury to the insured, so statutory damages do not require independent proof of actual monetary harm.
+Section 1 (Chapter 112, § 298): Civil penalties up to $10,000 per violation, assessed by the Division of Occupational Licensure after a hearing, based on degree of harm and circumstances.
+Section 2 (Chapter 176O, § 12(g)(8)): Greater of actual damages or up to $5,000 per insured per violation; punitive damages; injunctive relief; and reasonable attorney's fees and litigation costs.
+A violation constitutes an injury to the insured as a matter of law, so statutory damages do not require proof of actual monetary harm.

 Who Is Covered